RTEMS/rtems-docs/c-user/user_extensions.rst

 allocate resources for the thread.
 In particular it has access to thread-local storage of the thread.

-This extension is invoked in forward order with thread dispatching enabled.
+The thread begin extension is invoked in forward order with thread dispatching enabled.
 The thread switch extension may be called multiple times for this thread before the thread begin extension is invoked.

 Thread Exitted Extension
 ------------------------